Humanitarian

 Lunch break!
 All Hand Volunteers with SilverFire Survivor rocket stove, Virgin Islands 2017.

 Puerto Rico Update: December 2017, 100 days post Hurricane Maria.
-In Virginia visiting grandkids when notified stoves had finally arrived prior to Christmas holiday, and was requested to come immediately to Carolina, Cuguas, and Southern side of islands to train staff with stoves from MAVI, University of Puerto Rico and others that assist clients and families with disabilities.
+In Virginia visiting grandkids when notified stoves had finally arrived prior to Christmas holiday, and was requested to come immediately to Carolina, Cuguas, and the Southern side of islands to train staff with stoves from MAVI, the University of Puerto Rico, and others that assist clients and families with disabilities.
 It was snowing in Virginia at the time, but after a quick trip to Goodwill, I was outfitted with hot weather apparel and left immediately for San Juan.
 The north side of the island and historic San Juan did not reflect the conditions to the South, that still was without power.
 Deaths from folks on respirators, ventilators, C-Pap machines, or simply required refrigeration for insulin were still ongoing, however were tallied as natural deaths, not Hurricane related.
 The actual deaths were hurricane related, due to lack of electrical infrastructure, despite official reports otherwise.
 Many of the small FEMA generators were not capable of 24/7 operation, lack of fuel, or money for fuel were additional factors exacerbating situation.

 Ironically, this woman was Maria, she lost everything.
 She and her children with disabilities rode out Hurricane Maria in her bathroom.
 She had a FEMA placard placed on her home identifying qualification for a free tarp posted earlier in November, yet as of Christmas, none had yet to appear.
 She now at least has a stove to cook, sanitize water, and clean, as she tries to put her life back together.